neurobiol/proposal/README.md

 Before interpreting real-data results, the software must pass the following checks:

-1. Every transition probability is non-negative.
+1. Every fitted transition probability is non-negative.
 2. Transition probabilities sum to one for every current state and input.
+3. Every constructed quantum memory state is normalized.
-3. The Gram matrix is Hermitian, positive semidefinite, and has ones on its diagonal.
+4. The Gram matrix is Hermitian, positive semidefinite, and has ones on its diagonal.
-4. The quantum simulator reproduces the fitted classical output probabilities within numerical tolerance.
+5. The quantum representation reproduces C3's output probabilities and successor-state dynamics with a maximum absolute error below $10^{-8}$.
-5. Every density matrix has trace one and non-negative eigenvalues.
+6. Every density matrix has trace one and non-negative eigenvalues.
-6. Forcing the quantum states to be fully distinct recovers classical predictive memory.
+7. Forcing the quantum states to be orthogonal recovers $\overline{C}_q=\overline{C}_{\mu}$.
-7. Synthetic processes with known history dependence and known state overlap are recovered correctly.
+8. Synthetic processes with known history dependence and known state overlap are recovered correctly.
-8. No-history, fully distinct-state, and single-state controls produce no artificial advantage.
+9. No-history, orthogonal-state, and single-state controls produce no artificial quantum-memory advantage.

-## Numerical implementation checks

-The implementation will verify that:

-1. every quantum state is normalized;
-2. the Gram matrix is Hermitian and positive semidefinite;
-3. the quantum representation reproduces the fitted classical output probabilities;
-4. the quantum representation reproduces the fitted successor-state dynamics; and
-5. the orthogonal-state control recovers the classical memory value.

 ---